ShvartsmanIrina/Post-Recommender-System/README.md

 This is my project on a recommender system for posts to users.

-To build recommendations for users of posts, I trained the Catbust model on the data that contained long texts that had to be vectorized.
+To build recommendations for users of posts, I trained the CatBoost model on the data that contained long texts that had to be vectorized.

 To vectorize the texts, I used two approaches.
 The first approach used tf-idf.
 The second to build embeddings using a pre-trained transformer RobertaModel.